 FUNDING FOR STREET REPAIR AND IMPROVEMENTS IN CLARKDALE TO BE DETERMINED AT NOVEMBER 6, 2018 ELECTION - At the recommendation of an 8-member committee made up of Clarkdale citizens, the Clarkdale Town Council has placed Proposition 445 (Prop.
 445) on the November 6, 2018 General Election Ballot.

-WHAT IS PROPOSITION 445? - Prop.
-445 asks Clarkdale voters to decide if the Town of Clarkdale should incur a maximum of $6,000,000 in debt through the issuance and sale of bonds to provide funds for street repair and improvements and the ongoing preservation of streets within the Town limits.
+WHAT IS PROPOSITION 445?
+Prop.
+445 asks Clarkdale voters to decide if the Town of Clarkdale should incur a maximum of $6.o million in debt through the issuance and sale of bonds to provide funds for street repair and improvements and the ongoing preservation of streets within the Town limits.

-HOW WAS THE $6,000,000 DETERMINED? - In 2017, the Town of Clarkdale hired a consulting engineer to evaluate the condition of the public roads in Clarkdale and make recommendations about repairing and improving the roads.
+HOW WAS THE FUNDING LEVEL DETERMINED?
+In 2017, the Town of Clarkdale hired a consulting engineer to evaluate the condition of the public roads in Clarkdale and make recommendations about repairing and improving the roads.
 The estimated costs to repair and improve roads in Clarkdale ranged from $5.3 - $14.7 million, and varied depending on the construction methods selected for repairs and improvements.
-The Town staff, Citizens Committee and Town Council reviewed the recommendations of the consulting engineer, and selected a repair and improvement strategy that resulted in a $6,000,000 project budget.
+The Town staff, Citizens Committee and Town Council reviewed the recommendations of the consulting engineer, and selected a repair and improvement strategy that resulted in a $6.o million project budget.

-WHICH ROADS WILL BE IMPROVED AS PART OF THIS PROGRAM? - If voters approve the bond, all the roads and streets shown in yellow and green on this map will be repaired or improved over a period of three years, beginning in 2019.
+WHICH ROADS WILL BE IMPROVED AS PART OF THIS PROGRAM?
+The main arterial and collector roads in Clarkdale (Black Hills Drive, Old Jerome Highway, Lisa Street, Main Street, Broadway, Centerville Road, Palisades Drive, and Clarkdale Parkway), along with many other roads, are included in this proposal.
+Highway 89A, which is owned and operated by the State of Arizona, is not included as all costs associated with the repair and improvement of 89A are the responsibility of the Arizona Department of Transportation.
+If voters approve the bond, all the roads and streets shown in yellow and green on this map will be repaired or improved over a period of three years, beginning in 2019.

 Please note, the Assessor's value for tax purposes is the value of your property as it appears on your tax bill and does not necessarily represent the market value of your property.
 To find the Assessor's value for tax purposes for your property, reference your most recent tax bill from the Yavapai County Treasurer's Office (see this Sample Tax Bill as an example).
 Follow these links to see graphs of the estimated average cost to taxpayers on Residential Property or on Commercial/Agricultural Property.